8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 Cubo AI Monitor

-Cubo AI is a wall-mounted video monitor that uses AI to make sure your baby is safe.
+Cubo AI is a wall-mounted video monitor that uses AI to ensure your babyis safety.
 The system can detect if your baby’s mouth or nose is covered, or if they have turned face down.

-You can also set up certain areas that are “off-limits”, and if your baby is detected in them, you will be notified via the mobile app.
+You can also set up “off-limits” areas, and if your baby is detected in them, you will be notified via the mobile app.

-It also provides lots of insights and suggestions into your baby’s sleep to give you advice on how to help them have a more restful night.
+It also provides lots of insights and suggestions about your baby’s sleep, helping you help them have a more restful night.
 The app sends you daily updates, and it also can play lullabies and detect different types of crying.

-In addition to infant tracking, it tracks the temperature and humidity in the room.
+In addition to infant tracking, it also monitors the room’s temperature and humidity.

 Miku Pro